Configure Real User Monitoring to capture XHR actions

 -

-Activate generic JavaScript frameworks support
+Activate generic JavaScript framework support

-- In the Dynatrace menu, go to Web.
+- Go to Web.

 Select the application that you want to configure.